metalbear-co/mirrord.dev/content/docs/teams/copy-targets/index.md

 using the pod spec of the original target, and use that new pod as a target.

-This can be useful when you want to run your application with access to the resources and I/O of a target that isn't reliable.
-For example because the target pod keeps crashing, or because it is managed by a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and might terminate before you are done debugging your application with mirrord.
+This can be useful when you want to run your application with access to the resources and I/O of a target that isn't reliable, for example because the target pod keeps crashing, or because it is managed by a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and might terminate before you are done debugging your application with mirrord.